 - a) The computer/equipment reserve is held to finance ICT equipment which needs replacing. - b) The Buildings maintenance reserve is used to finance major repairs to council buildings. - c) The commercial property stabilisation reserve is used to smooth the commercial property income fluctuations across financial years. - d) The restructure reserve is used to cover restructure costs. - e) The open spaces maintenance reserve holds the balance from commuted payments from developers (under section 106 agreements) based on 20 years maintenance cost of spaces taken over by the Council.
-The balance for each development is transferred to revenue over 20 years. - f) The budget stabilisation is in place to support the revenue budget over future years and to cover any impairment on investments. - g) The carry forward reserve is used to carry forward approved allocations to the next financial year to fund specific items or projects. - h) The Whitstable Harbour reserves hold any surpluses from the ring-fenced account to spend on the Harbour in future years including quay maintenance. - i) The waste reserve is used to smooth grant funding received over the life of the current contract and to fund preparatory work in advance of the next contract period. - j) The NDR reserve has been created to allocate grant funding received in the current year that is required to fund the NDR collection fund costs accounted for in future financial years. - k) The capital reserve has been established to facilitate revenue contributions towards funding of the capital programme. - I) The planning reserves are used to finance development management in the district and to finance the costs of local plan inquiries. - h1) The HRA reserves consist mainly of a subsidence reserve created to cover liabilities arising from subsidence of housing stock properties now that they are not covered within the Council's insurance policy.
+The balance for each development is transferred to revenue over 20 years. - f) The budget stabilisation is in place to support the revenue budget over future years and to cover any impairment on investments. - g) The carry forward reserve is used to carry forward approved allocations to the next financial year to fund specific items or projects. - h) The Whitstable Harbour reserves hold any surpluses from the ring-fenced account to spend on the Harbour in future years including quay maintenance. - i) The waste reserve is used to smooth grant funding received over the life of the current contract and to fund preparatory work in advance of the next contract period. - j) The NDR reserve has been created to allocate grant funding received in the current year that is required to fund the NDR collection fund costs accounted for in future financial years. - k) The capital reserve has been established to facilitate revenue contributions towards funding of the capital programme. - The planning reserves are used to finance development management in the district and to finance the costs of local plan inquiries. - m) The climate change reserve has been established to set aside money for dealing with a range of issues to help climate change. - h1) The HRA reserves consist mainly of a subsidence reserve created to cover liabilities arising from subsidence of housing stock properties now that they are not covered within the Council's insurance policy.